Wolstenholme and Vandiver primes: Congruences for Bernoulli numbers

 \subsection{Heuristic searches}

 Our second strategy looks for congruences with small cost, without regard to the number of sums or the complexity of the coefficients in the resulting expression.
-This search is designed to investigate the question raised by Tanner and Wagstaff \cite{TannerWagstaff} of whether there exist congruences with cost less than $\epsilon p$ for arbitrarily small $\epsilon>0$.
-We also provide a few basic bounds in relation to this question in Section~\ref{sectionBounds}.
+This search is designed to investigate \upd{in an empirical way} the question raised by Tanner and Wagstaff \cite{TannerWagstaff} of whether there exist congruences with cost less than $\epsilon p$ for arbitrarily small $\epsilon>0$. \upd{We provide a general construction that answers this question in the affirmative in Section~\ref{sectionSmallCost}.}

 In our heuristic searches, we begin with an initial congruence $\mathcal{C}_0$ and positive integers $D$ and $\lambda$.
 We then construct all possible congruences using $\lambda$ subdivision operations, each using a value $d\leq D$.
 We select a congruence $\mathcal{C}_1$ of minimal cost from this set, and recursively invoke the algorithm using this as our starting congruence.
 This continues for a number of rounds.
 We keep $\lambda$ small, often starting with $\lambda=2$, then switching to $\lambda=1$ after a particular number of steps.
 We typically select $D=6$ or $D=8$.
-This method thus makes locally optimal choices to construct congruences with very low cost.
+This method thus makes locally optimal choices to construct congruences with very low cost. \upd{Figure~\ref{figGreedyProgress} in Section~\ref{sectionSmallCost} depicts the progress of this method with $\lambda=1$ and $D=8$, beginning with \eqref{eqnB2}.}

 Beginning with Vandiver's congruence \eqref{eqnVandiver}, we use this method to construct a congruence for Bernoulli numbers mod $p$ having cost